0xWarning/0xUpdater-2.0/README.md

 # 0xUpdater-2.0
-Very simple updater written in c# and php
+Very simple updater that will extract the updated files written in c# and php